Bishibop/cs-module-project-iterative-sorting/README.md

 ## Objectives

-- describe the differences between Linear and Binary Search algorithms
+- describe the differences between Linear and Binary Search algorithms Linea search you iterate over every element in the collection.
+    Binary search can only be done on a sorted collection.
+You cut the list in half each iteration by comp
 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation
 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms